youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 [...]
 2021-01-07|03:37:24.672126|windefender|1116 - Detection|HackTool:Win64/Atosev.A|High|NT AUTHORITY\SYSTEM|Unknown|file:_C:\Users\Public\beacon.exe|Not Applicable
 ```

-Note that this time we don't have any 1117 event id from  Av saying that the malware has been set to quarantine  !
+The file "beacon.exe" was detected by the anti-virus but this time no action where performed as we don't have any related event ID 1117 from the Anti-virus.

-The exe was still on the disk so i get more info about it :
+The exe was still on the disk so i  could get more info about it :
 ```bash
 md5sum beacon.exe
 4f3df018ea5e4eb39c9cc5c55050a92b  beacon.exe
 ```

-Info from VT indicates that it's a beacon from Cobalt Strike.
+Info from Virus Total indicates that it's a beacon from Cobalt Strike.

-We can extract the config from the beacon with csce :
+We can extract the config from the beacon with the tool "csce" :

 ```json
 "server": {